 There are fewer doctorates in systems engineering than bachelor’s and master’s degrees because, in part, only professors and researchers are usually required to have them.
 Some professionals seek them anyway, whether out of professional interest or to boost their earnings and job potential, although that’s never guaranteed.
 Doctoral candidates must take some core coursework, but spend most of their time writing and defending their dissertations.
 Some colleges require fellowships or assistantships, qualifying examinations, or work published in academic journals.
 Many PhD programs in systems engineering admit students with bachelor’s degrees, who then complete their master’s and PhDs concurrently.

-On average, systems engineers earn more than twice the salary of the average earnings for all US workers.
-According to the BLS, these professionals earn average of $84,310 per year (May 2016).
+According to the BLS, these professionals earn an average of $98,560 per year (May 2022).
 The detailed distribution of earnings that year was: